nwjs/chromium.src/docs/security/sheriff.md

   * Note: external emails will always come in on security@chromium.org as chrome-security@google.com is a Google-only list, but both need to be triaged.
+  * When triaging an email to be handled off of the list, make sure to bcc: the list that it arrived on, so that other people including future marshals can see that it has been handled.
 * Change bugs status to **Fixed** for those that the developer forgets to close.
   Make sure to read bug comments where developer might point out that it needs more CLs, et c.
 Wait 24 hours before closing ClusterFuzz bugs, to give